brianoy/SketchObfus/README.md

 - Not suitable for sketches that rely on external macro-generated names or dynamically referenced variables.
 - Does not analyze code semantically — relies solely on regex patterns.

+## 🤝 Contributing

+- 🐛 Found a bug?
+Feel free to open an issue.